 Some weekend appointments are available.

 For more information on services offered in Walton and the surrounding areas, please call 607-865-2126.

 The UHS Breast Center at Vestal offers private waiting rooms for each patient.
 And through our unique “Pearls of Wisdom” program patients receive a free, sterling, freshwater pearl necklace at their first mammogram at the center.
 At each annual mammogram thereafter they receive another pearl to add to their necklace.

 Should you need it, you can be assured that UHS has a complete cancer program, including medical and surgical oncology, radiation, genetic counseling and plastic surgery.
 Nutrition counseling, social services and emotional support are available to you and your loved ones.

-But most important, Breast Center patients get personal service.
-If a patient’s mammogram shows an abnormality, the Breast Center Nursing Team will contact the patient to explain the findings, options and next steps.
+But most important, our Breast Center patients get personal service.
+If a patient’s mammogram shows an abnormality, the Breast Center Nursing Team in Vestal will contact the patient to explain the findings, options and next steps.
 From this point forward the nurses remain in contact with the patient and her physician, assisting with specialist appointments, arranging additional testing, and providing counseling and education.

 Patients diagnosed with cancer will find that UHS is a leading provider of oncology care, offering a comprehensive cancer program that was recently given an Outstanding Achievement Award from the Commission on Cancer of the American College of Surgeons.

 The UHS Breast Center is the first facility in Greater Binghamton to receive full, three-year accreditation by the National Accreditation Program for Breast Centers, placing us among an elite group of medical centers where the full spectrum of breast care is available and meets the highest clinical standards.
 Accreditation by this national organization, a branch of the American College of Surgeons, is awarded only to centers that have voluntarily committed to the highest standards and agree to undergo a rigorous performance review.